Jothphat21/Personal_Portfolio/README.md

 ## 🚀 Sections in My Portfolio

-* 👨‍💼 About Me
+* 👨‍💼 About Me,
-  This section includes brief details about me.
+  this section includes brief details about me.

-* 🧠 Programming Languages
+* 🧠 Programming Languages,
-  This section lists the programming languages I know and those I’m currently learning.
+  this section lists the programming languages I know and those I’m currently learning.

-* 💻 Projects
+* 💻 Projects,
-  This section includes projects I've completed with links to view them — including this portfolio itself.
+  this section includes projects I've completed with links to view them — including this portfolio itself.

-* 💡 Interests
+* 💡 Interests,
-  This section highlights my passion for technology and how I envision its role in my future.
+  this section highlights my passion for technology and how I envision its role in my future.

-* 📚 Education Background
+* 📚 Education Background,
-  This section includes a downloadable CV for anyone interested in viewing my professional qualifications.
+  this section includes a downloadable CV for anyone interested in viewing my professional qualifications.

-* 📬 Contact Form
+* 📬 Contact Form,
   I’ve embedded a Google Form here for collaborators or employers who wish to reach out and work with me.

-* 🌐 Social Media Links
+* 🌐 Social Media Links,
-  This section provides links to my social media profiles for easy connection.
+  this section provides links to my social media profiles for easy connection.

 ---